mlops-labs-team1/engineering.labs/Lab1_Operationalizing_Pytorch_with_Mlflow/src/infra/prov/README.md

     ```

 1. Remove delete protection from Database Instance.
 This resource has a protection to avoid unintentional
-database detruction.
+database destruction.
 Just uncomment this line in [data.tf](data.tf) and apply the changes.

     ```
     # deletion_protection = false